eloquently/eloquently.github.io/_posts/2016-05-20-react-blackjack-part-3.md

 Let's think about what should happen after each game ends.
 It would be nice to show a message to the player saying whether the game ended with a win or a loss.
 It would also be nice to show the cards at the end of the game before immediately resetting the game (otherwise the player would never know the last card drawn) and displaying a button the player can click when ready to start the next game.

 We'll need a new component for the game over message that will contain a string like "You win!" and a "New Game" button.
 This component is going to take two props.
-One will determine whether it should show a win message or a loss message, the other will contain the callback function for when the user hits the "New Game" button.
+One will determine whether it should show a win message, loss message, or a draw message.
+The other will contain the callback function for when the user hits the "New Game" button.

 Let's write some tests for the component.
 First we want to give the component a different message depending on the value of the `win` prop.
+If `win` is `true` or `false`, we will show a win message or a loss message respectively.
+If `win` is `undefined`, we will show a "Tie game" message.

 <div class="fp">test/components/game_over_message_spec.js</div>
 ```js